mitmath/1806/summaries.md

 We then began to talk about the properties of determinants.
 We mentioned that determinants are more useful for theory than for practical computations.
 Determinants are rarely used in practical computer programs.

-A determinant is a scalar function of an nxn matrix.
+A determinant is a scalar function of an n×n matrix.
 One can write down an explicit formula or the three basic properties:

 1. Det(I)=1 <br>